isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

 Datasets are uniquely identified based on the project name and the dataset name, separated by a colon, *eg* ``isb-cgc:tcga_201510_alpha``.
 Tables are uniquely identified by appending the table name, preceded by a period, *eg* ``isb-cgc:tcga_201510_alpha.Clinical``.
-The following datasets are currently publicly-accessible:
+The following sections describe each of the major datasets that are currently publicly-accessible, and the tables that each one contains.

 TCGA Data and Metadata
 ======================